 Carlyon Beach is named for Fred Carlyon (born June 10, 1865, died March 7, 1956), who settled in Olympia in 1883.
-He was a businessman and a photographer that also made his mark going north in the Alaska Gold Rush to operate a jewelry/watchmaking shop in Wrangell, Alaska.
+He was a businessman and a photographer who also made his mark going north in the Alaska Gold Rush to operate a jewelry/watchmaking shop in Wrangell, Alaska.
 Following his return to Washington he developed a number of Olympia properties, including a racetrack and the Carlyon Beach Resort.
-The Carlyon Beach Resort and farm operated from 1927 to 1959.
+The Carlyon Beach Resort and farm operated from 1927 to 1953.
 Carlyon Beach Resort was a favorite among salmon fisherman because of the large numbers of salmon attracted to the herring that spawned off the point.
 At its peak, sixty boats were available for rent on the property for 50 cents a day.
 The resort also featured cabins for rent, a bait store, and a farmhouse, which is now the Association clubhouse and offices.
 Fred’s sheep grazed on the land that is now the waterfront park.

 Our marina was completed in the 1970’s by visionary members volunteering to do what was needed to make it happen.
 Everyone pitched in to finance the work.
-Volunteers also put in countless hours building the Wanigan, keeping the bulkhead serviceable, donating their skills at welding, carpentry, dirt works, and anything else they could do to get things done.
+Volunteers also put in countless hours building the Wanigan, making the bulkhead serviceable, donating their skills at welding, carpentry, dirt works, and anything else they could do to get things done.

 The County also watched over our ground water to evaluate what that put into Puget Sound.
-The solution they mandated to keeping oil and other contaminants from reaching the Sound are our Bio-Swales.
+The solution they mandated to keep oil and other contaminants from reaching the Sound are our Bio-Swales.
 It was a very costly system to install, but it filters the run-off through grasses and other natural filters before the water finds its way into either Totten Inlet or Squaxin Passage.

 Our neighborhood is growing, changing, evolving.
 We are part of that change, living our history daily.